davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - CommandService serves as the facade for the domain model
 - Every public method in CommandService should represent a use case, and should be annotated with `@Transactional` if it writes to database
-- Methods in CommandService usually accepts a Command object as parameter, as well as a `Principal` object
+- Methods in CommandService usually accepts a Command object as parameter, as well as a `Operator` object
 - CommandService should not contain business logic
 - CommandService returns the Aggregate Root's ID for creating objects, and return `void` for updating or deleting Aggregate Roots